david-lev/pywa/README.rst

 - 🚀 Fast and simple to use.
 No need to worry about the low-level details.
 - 💬 Send text messages with interactive keyboards, images, videos, documents, audio, locations, contacts, etc.
 - 📩 Receive messages, callbacks, message status updates, etc.
+- ♻️ Create, send and listen to Flows (NEW!)
 - 🔄 Built-in support for webhooks (Flask, FastAPI, etc.)
 - 🔬 Filters for handling incoming updates
 - 📄 Send and create templates